Technology Use Policy – Security

 - Harassment, or threatening behavior

 In addition, offenders may be referred to their supervisor or other appropriate College offices for further action.
 If the individual is a student, the matter may be referred to the College Community Relations Board for disciplinary action.
-Any offense which violates local, state, or federal laws may result in the immediate loss of all technology privileges and will be referred to the College Community Relations Board (students), your superior (faculty/staff) or other appropriate College offices and/or law enforcement authorities.
+Any offense which violates local, state, or federal laws may result in the immediate loss of all technology privileges and will be referred to the College Community Relations Board (students), your supervisor (faculty/staff) or other appropriate College offices and/or law enforcement authorities.

 In cases where the integrity or functionality of the network or a multi-user system is in jeopardy, College personnel involved in network security are authorized to take immediate steps to prevent further damage - up to and including disabling user accounts and disconnecting a user’s computer from the campus network.